lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 translate_radial
 ~~~~~~~~~~~~~~~~

-Move the object around the centre of the parent object (e.g. around the circumference of a scale)
+Move object around the centre of the parent object (e.g. around the circumference of a scale)

 .. raw:: html